-Financial Advisor Michael Gonzalez opens up about the success behind promoting a positive work environment, the importance of building trusting relationships with clients, and where Boy Scouts comes into play.
+Financial Advisor Michael Gonzalez on how to promote a positive work environment, the importance of building trust with clients, and where Boy Scouts come into play.

 As Scoutmaster for a Boy Scout Troop in the East Bay community of Castro Valley, California, Michael Gonzalez lives by the scouting oath to do his best, to do his duty and to always help others.

 That commitment doesn’t stop when he changes into a business suit and heads into downtown San Francisco as a Financial Advisor with the Golden Gate Group at Morgan Stanley.
 But it comes with a twist, as Michael explains, “I am just trying to do my best for clients.
 If I’m having fun, I’m probably moving in the right direction.”

 Promoting a positive work environment has helped Michael and business partner Jay Johnston build a $650 million book at the Golden Gate Group.
 Just like a Boy Scout is taught basic survival skills and to make the most of his natural surroundings, Michael leveraged every tool available to him to build his practice from the ground up.
 Starting as a Financial Advisor with Shearson Lehman Hutton in 1990, he made cold calls, knocked on doors and tried to get in front of as many prospective investors as possible.